 Mr. Marxuach has a B.A. in Economics and Political Science from Yale University, where he was awarded the Henry Edwards Ellsworth Prize for his Senior Essay.
 He also has a Juris Doctor degree from the Georgetown University Law Center and a Master of Science in Foreign Service from the Graduate School of Foreign Service at Georgetown University.

-Nydia Suárez is the Center for a New Economy’s Senior Adviser in Communications and Public Affairs.
+Nydia Suárez is the Center for a New Economy’s Public Affairs Director.
 She graduated from the Sacred Heart University and worked as a journalist for El Nuevo Día.
 She was Vice President of a consulting company of public opinion research and, since the 1980’s, she has presided her own Communications firm, working with organizations of social responsibility.
 She is the author of a book on social and political satire, and Master Coach in Neurolinguistic Programming.